Calibrating confounding strength in sensitivity models for weighting estimators: a comparative review and a new method: Introduction

 Unfortunately, these models are still underused, even if sensitivity analyses are often encouraged when using observational data, which makes them essential, even compulsory, to ensure the reliability of the conclusions.
-One reason we identified, and that was also identified before us~\parencite{cinelli2020making}, is the difficulty to estimate with reliability the sensitivity parameter $\Gamma$ that bounds the ratio in the MSM or the CMSM.
+Still, the reader can refer to \textcite{beenstock2021plea}, \textcite{beenstock2021selection}, \textcite{jethani2022new}, \textcite{lopez2023trends}, and \textcite{ben2023varying} who performed sensitivity analyses with the MSM in fields such as criminology or health science.
+One reason for the limited use of these models that we identified, and that was also identified before us~\parencite{cinelli2020making}, is the difficulty to estimate with reliability the sensitivity parameter $\Gamma$ that bounds the ratio in the MSM or the CMSM.
 In particular, in the binary treatment case, this parameter represents the strength a confounder should have on the treatment to change the odds of being treated by at most a factor of $\Gamma$ among individuals that share similar observed characteristics.
 Regrettably, the majority of the aforementioned papers usually present only parts of the methods to estimate $\Gamma$, do not apply them, or use the most simple but flawed ones.

 \paragraph{Contributions} This review helps practitioners in estimating or lower bounding the sensitivity parameter $\Gamma$, to make the MSM and CMSM more accessible and practical.
-Our key contributions include: \begin{enumerate} \item A decision tree (Figure~\ref{fig:decision_tree}) and clear guidelines (Table~\ref{tab:methods_summary}) that explain when to use each estimation method, along with pros and cons; \item To our knowledge, the first working implementation of $\Gamma$ estimation using negative controls~\parencite{lipsitch2010negative}, turning a previously theoretical idea into a usable tool; \item A new extension of the robustness value~\parencite{cinelli2020making} for simultaneous sensitivity analyses~\parencite{hsu2013calibrating}, inspired by the E-value used with risk ratios~\parencite{vanderweele2017sensitivity}. \end{enumerate}
+Our key contributions include: \begin{enumerate} \item A decision tree (Figure~\ref{fig:decision_tree}) and clear guidelines (Table~\ref{tab:methods_summary}) that explain when to use each estimation method, along with pros and cons; \item To our knowledge, the first working implementation of $\Gamma$ estimation using negative controls~\parencite{lipsitch2010negative}, turning a previously theoretical idea into a usable tool; \item A suggestion to extend the robustness value~\parencite{cinelli2020making} to simultaneous sensitivity analyses~\parencite{hsu2013calibrating}, inspired by the E-value used with risk ratios~\parencite{vanderweele2017sensitivity}. \end{enumerate}

 \paragraph{Outline} Section~\ref{sec:problem_setting} introduces notations and key concepts.
 Then, Section~\ref{sec:basic_approaches} presents basic strategies for choosing and interpreting the sensitivity parameter, together with important caveats.
 In Section~\ref{sec:advanced_approaches}, more advanced methods that aim to estimate, or at least lower bound, the sensitivity parameter using observed confounders, randomized controlled trials, or negative control outcomes are exposed.
 These advanced approaches are numerically compared in Section~\ref{sec:experiments_non-param} through an extensive simulation study.
 Finally, Section~\ref{sec:conclusion} concludes with a comparative table of the reviewed methods and a decision tree, intended as a practical guide to selecting the most suitable approach for a given application.